What is the Car Accident Lawsuit Process?

 Have you been injured in a car accident?
 You may be thinking about the car accident lawsuit process to seek justice and compensation for your injuries.

-With nearly 200 years of combined legal experience, our North Carolina car accident lawyers have been fighting for justice for car accident injury victims for more than three decades.
+With more than 225 years of combined legal experience, our North Carolina car accident lawyers have been fighting for justice for car accident injury victims for more than three decades.
 In that time, we’ve helped thousands of clients answer this important question:

 What is the car accident lawsuit process?

 The truth of the matter is that it depends.
 No auto accident case is the same, and the unique facts and circumstances of your case will determine the best legal path forward.